knownasilya/fire-modal/README.md

 {{/if}}
 ```

-The `toggleShowModal` is an action that toggles the `showModal` boolean.

 If you have your own `app/transitions.js`, then you will need to add the modal transition
 like the example below, otherwise, the transition should just work.